tedserbinski/HTML5-Template/README.md

 It is currently deployed on my [tedserbinski.com](http://tedserbinski.com).

-Below is a list of resources I used in constructing this template.
-I also use many when I start new projects and keep this as a good reference point.
+Below is a list of resources I used in constructing this template and kicking of new website projects.

 # Resources